Healthcare in California: Medi-Cal

+Medi-Cal is California's version of Medicaid.
+Medicaid was enacted in 1965 by the United States federal government to provide a public insurance program for low-income patients.
+The funding for Medi-Cal is provided by the federal government.

+Additionally, under the Affordable Care Act, low-income coverage could be expanded to nearly all low-income patients depending on how states chose to use the funding provided by the ACA.
+After the passage of the ACA, 32 states used the funding of the ACA to expand their state's low-income insurance programs, such as Medi-Cal, and 19 states opted out.
+The 19 states, as of 2014, had a 15% higher poverty rate than the 32 states that chose to expand their services.
+California was one of the states to expand its Medicaid program.

-As of 2018, about one-third of California was covered by Medi-Cal, which is California's Medicaid program.
+As of September 2022, about 15.28 million people, or around 40% of California residents were covered by Medi-Cal.
 It is administered by the California Department of Health Care Services, which operates it in accordance with California's Medicaid State Plan and Title XIX of the Social Security Act.

+California relies on Affordable Care Act (ACA) funding to support the Covered California program.
+In 2014, a collaborative effort between UCLA and UC Berkeley produced a model aimed at estimating the impact of the ACA on insurance coverage in the state.
+This model compares real-time data sets of insurance coverage in 2014 to a baseline scenario without ACA coverage.
+By doing so, the model can project future enrollment numbers in California health programs.
+According to this model, at some point in time, an estimated 1.1 to 1.3 million Californians will be enrolled in Covered California.
+Simultaneously, Medi-Cal enrollment is anticipated to reach an unprecedented high, ranging from 7.4 to 7.8 million individuals.

+Notably, the model refrains from providing specific projected years or dates.
+This cautious approach stems from its reliance on 2014 data, preventing precise predictions of the evolving landscape of health insurance programs in subsequent years.
+Nevertheless, the model serves as a tool for policymakers and researchers, facilitating an understanding of how diverse segments of the population are likely to be covered under various health insurance plans.

 Private markets

 As of 2015, about 14.1 million people were insured privately, including in self-funded plans; 1.3 million were in plans regulated by the CDI and 12.7 million were in plans regulated by the DHMC.
 Kaiser Permanente had about 50% of the market, followed by Blue Shield of California, Anthem Blue Cross, and Health Net (a subsidiary of Centene).

 L.A.
 Care was among the top six in 2015, and the largest county-based insurer.
 As of 2017, UnitedHealthcare was sixth-largest.

 Marketplace

 Covered California is the health insurance marketplace.

 Kaiser Permanente and Blue Shield of California had about two-thirds of the market share as of 2018.
 In 2017 Anthem stopped selling on the exchange.